 Ensuring the health of herpetofaunal populations requires an integrated response and management plan that combines epidemiological knowledge, pathogen surveillance, population monitoring, biomedical diagnostics, and intervention strategies.
 Success of strategic plans for wildlife diseases demands significant coordination among various experts and natural resource practitioners.

-Herpetofaunal Disease Resources
+Herpetofaunal Disease Factsheets and Resources

 - Enhanced Between-Site Biosecurity to Minimize Herpetofaunal Disease-Causing Pathogen Transmission